lmnleaf/not-a-prime-sieve/README.md

 # not-a-prime-sieve

-This program looks for primes.

-However, unlike many programs that look for primes, it is not really a prime sieve.

-While a prime sieve looks for all primes smaller than a given integer value, _not-a-prime-sieve_ takes the integer value and determines whether or not it's prime without running it through a sieve.
+_not-a-prime-sieve_ looks for primes, however, unlike many programs that look for primes, it's not really a prime sieve.
+While a prime sieve looks for all primes smaller than a given integer value, _not-a-prime-sieve_ takes an integer value and determines whether or not it's prime by examining its addends.

 # <Line>

 ### How It Works

-This _not-a-prime-sieve_ uses the following principles to identify primes:
+_not-a-prime-sieve_ uses the following principles to identify primes:
 * Any non-prime integer greater than 3 can be expressed as the sum of 2s, 3s, or both.
 * Any non-prime odd integer greater than 3 can always be expressed as either
-  1. the sum of only 3s OR
+  * the sum of only 3s OR
-  2. the sum of 2s and 3s such that there are an evenly distributed number of 2s to 3s in the expression.
+  * the sum of 2s and 3s such that there are an evenly distributed number of 2s to 3s in the expression.
 * Conversely, any prime number greater than 3 can _never_ be expressed as
-  1. the sum of only 3s (because then it would be evenly divisible by 3 and NOT prime) OR
+  * the sum of only 3s (because then it would be evenly divisible by 3 and NOT prime) OR
-  2. the sum of 2s and 3s such that there are an evenly distributed number of 2s and 3s in the expression (i.e., there will always be either one or two extra 2s in the expression).
+  * the sum of 2s and 3s such that there are an evenly distributed number of 2s and 3s in the expression (i.e., there will always be either one or two extra 2s in the expression).
+* Therefore, any prime number greater than three can be expressed as the sum of 2s and 3s where the distribution of 2s and 3s in the expression is always uneven.

+So, _not-a-prime-sieve_ checks to see if an integer greater than three can be expressed as the sum of 2s and 3s where there are an evenly distrubuted number of 2s to 3s in the expression.
+If not, the integer is prime.

 # <Line>